Millikin University COVID-19 Testing Requirements

 Symptom Monitoring Requirements

-Campus community members must be free of ANY symptoms potentially related to COVID-19 or must have been evaluated and cleared by their medical provider to be eligible to return to campus and/or attend classes.
+Campus community members, even those fully vaccinated, must be free of ANY symptoms potentially related to COVID-19 or have been evaluated and cleared by their medical provider to be eligible to return to campus and/or attend classes.
 If you are sick, stay home.

 All community members should self-monitor symptom onset daily to lessen the spread of COVID-19.
-If you have questions about your exposure, have a recorded temperature of over 100.4 degrees or have any of the listed symptoms, you should contact your medical provider for an assessment and COVID-19 testing.
+If you have questions about your exposure, have a recorded temperature of over 100.4 degrees or have any of the listed symptoms, you should contact your medical provider for an assessment and also be tested.

-Community members with temperatures above 100.4 degrees may return to campus only when symptom-free for 72 hours (without the use of fever-reducing medications) and at least 10 days have passed since the symptoms first appeared, or the individual can produce a negative COVID-19 test.
+Community members with temperatures above 100.4 degrees may return to campus only when completely symptom-free (without the use of fever-reducing medications) and with a negative test after five days of isolation since the symptoms first appeared.

 - Fever or chills